This Trader Joe’s meal plan from Carrie Gabriel, MS, RDN, is one you’ll want to print for your fridge.

 For a baked sweet potato: Preheat the oven to 425 degrees.
 Use a fork to puncture the sweet potato all over.
 Bake for 45-50 minutes or until tender.

-I love making zucchini noodles with a spiralizer, but you can also thinly slice a zucchini down its length for a similar effect or just chop it into cubes.
+I love making zucchini noodles with a spiralizer.
+However, you can also thinly slice a zucchini lengthwise for a similar effect, or otherwise chop it into cubes.
 Sauté with olive oil for three minutes, seasoning with salt and pepper.
 Add marinara sauce and cook for another minute.

 What About The Weekend?